-3 techniques for building your confidence
+3 techniques to build confidence

 Confidence is something that can be learned.